Floorp-Projects/Floorp/services/settings/docs/index.rst

 Remote Settings
 ===============

-The `remote-settings.js <https://searchfox.org/mozilla-central/source/services/settings/remote-settings.js>`_ module offers the ability to fetch remote settings that are kept in sync with Mozilla servers.
+The :searchfox:`remote-settings.sys.mjs <services/settings/remote-settings.sys.mjs>` module offers the ability to fetch remote settings that are kept in sync with Mozilla servers.

 Usage